mquinson/shutorial/src/README.md

 python-markdown extension allowing to build javascript-controlled quizzes.
 This mechanism (found in the `app/` directory and the `compiler.py` script) is a bit crude as I'm not very good in Python and rather bad in JavaScript.
-Any help is welcome, as usual.
+Any help is welcome.

 The machinery of each exercise comes as a set of small shell scripts that are injected within the chroot environment upon startup.
 The